w3c/wai-people-use-web/_people-use-web/user-stories.md

 * {:.left} [{% include image.html src="profile.png" alt="" %} Luis, basketball fan with Down syndrome](/people-use-web/user-stories-five)<br> Luis was born with Down syndrome and has mild to moderate cognitive delay.
 Due to his distinct facial appearance and difficulties with speech, many people underestimate Luis' intelligence and capabilities.

-* {:.left} [{% include image.html src="profile.png" alt="" %} Martine, older adult student who is hard of hearing](/people-use-web/user-stories-six)<br> Martine is 62 years old and is a mature student, taking online courses.
-She has been hard of hearing since birth.
-She learned to lip read as a young child.
+* {:.left} [{% include image.html src="profile.png" alt="" %} Martine, older adult student who is deaf](/people-use-web/user-stories-six)<br> Martine is 62 years old and is a mature student, taking online courses.
+She has been deaf since birth.
+She learned to sign as a young child.

 * {:.left} [{% include image.html src="profile.png" alt="" %} Noor, teenager who is deaf and blind](/people-use-web/user-stories-seven)<br> Noor is a teenager who was born deaf and with typical vision.
 She recently became legally blind too.
 Noor has some residual vision and can see small portions of a computer screen when it is significantly enlarged.
 She communicates using sign language and a portable electronic Braille device.